ianwong123/kubernetes-cost-optimiser/cost-model.md

 Consider a deployment requesting 4 vCPU and 8 GiB memory running on 2 vCPU and 4 GiB nodes.
 The cluster must reserve two full VMs even if actual usage averages just 10%.
 You're paying for 20x more capacity than you need.
 This could be a direct result of risk-averse resource allocation.

 ## Cost Model
 To capture this financial impact, the cost model below translates resource requests into VM costs using Kubernetes' own scheduling logic.
-The calculation identifies the most constrained resource, whether CPU or memory, and uses the **ceil** function that **conceptually represent** real-world cloud billing:
+The calculation identifies the most constrained resource, whether CPU or memory, and uses the **ceil** function to **conceptually represent** real-world cloud billing:

 $$
 \mathit{Cost} = \max\left(